 - Pakistan Civic Award from the Pakistan Civic Society in 1992.

 - Shield of Honor by Pakistan Army (E & C)

 - Khidmat Award by Pakistan Academy of Medical Sciences

 - Human Rights Award by Pakistan Human Rights Society

 He and his life partner Balqees Edhi working for the welfare of society.
 They are busy in providing medical assistance, education to girls, taking care of old and orphans.
 He spends his whole life for the service of others.
-His relief camps were in Middle East, Africa, and US during 2005.
+His relief camps were in the Middle East, Africa, and the US during 2005.
 He believes in humanity.
-Our society worth living, there is need of personalities like Mr. Abdul Sattar Edhi.
-He says “I am Muslim but I am a Humanitarian above all, because the basic principles of all religions are rooted in humanity.
+Our society worth living, there is a need of personalities like Mr. Abdul Sattar Edhi.
+He says “I am Muslim but I am a Humanitarian above all because the basic principles of all religions are rooted in humanity.